-Prerequisite: ARTS 211 for the digital option; ARTS 212 (or permission of the instructor) for the darkroom option.
+Prerequisites: ARTS 211 for the digital option, ARTS 214 for the darkroom option, or permission of instructor.
 (First semester/3 credits/lab fee/4 class and studio hours)

 Provides a further development of artistic photography principles and creative laboratory techniques.
 Students have the option to select either a digital or a darkroom laboratory process to complete their portfolio.
 For either option, the student will complete field projects that explore advanced photography concepts and apply these concepts to projects to demonstrate imaginative image making in the field and in the laboratory.